tomas-ravalli/dynamic-pricing-engine/README.md

 </br>

 > [!WARNING]
-> * **Data:** The data in this repository is synthetically generated for demonstration purposes and it may not mirror the statistical properties of the original dataset.
-> * **Complexity:** This repository provides a high-level demonstration of the project's architecture and methodology.
+> This repository provides a high-level demonstration of the project's architecture and methodology.
 Certain implementation details and model complexities have been simplified for clarity.

 </br>